 Like before, we conduct two back-to-back simulations for each experiment setting one for the original system and the other for the downscaled system.
 During the simulation of the original system, we measure the drop probability and the effective arrival rate of the emulated flow at each of the three interfaces.
 We also record the end-to-end delays through the network segment.
-These measurements are collected and stored in a trace file and used by a subsequent simulation of the downscaled system.
+These measurements are collected and stored in a trace file, and used by a subsequent simulation of the downscaled system.

-Staggered Arrivals.
+Staggered arrivals.
 In this experiment, we set the bandwidth of the three links to be 1, 10, and 100 Mbps, respectively.
-We fix the packet size to be 1500 bytes.
+We fix the packet size to be 1,500 bytes.
 The buffer size of all network queues is set to be 200 packets.
 The packet arrivals for all flows are Poisson.
-We set the arrival rate of the emulated flow to be 50 packets/s, that is, 600 Kbps.
-We set the arrival rate of the three simulated flows to be 600 Kbps, 9.6 Mbps, and 99.6 Mbps, respectively.
+We set the arrival rate of the emulated flow to be 50 packets/second-that is is, 600Kbps.
+We set the arrival rate of the three simulated flows to be 600Kbps, 9.6Mbps, and 99.6Mbps, respectively.